Top 70 Best 90s Cartoons Of All Time

 Daria (1997)

-This series of Daria was created by Glenn Eichler and Susie Lewis Lynn.
-Daria is an intelligent and smart girl but, she is very sarcastic and cynical towards the entire human race.
+The "Daria" series was developed by Glenn Eichler and Susie Lewis Lynn.
+Daria is portrayed as highly intelligent and perceptive, yet she approaches life with biting sarcasm and a cynical view of the world around her.

 Gargoyles (1994)